5u00n/ems-vite-app-state-data-stater/README.md

 ```

-### Breakdown of Key Sections in the Student Structure:
+### Breakdown of Key Sections in the Student Structure

 1. **personalInfo**:
     - Includes essential personal details like name, date of birth, gender, contact, and profile image.